finncyr/coffee-api/README.md

 Arguments: (json)
 ```
 {
-    "key": "The secret key only availiable to the chosen ones!"
+    "key":  "<The secret key only availiable to the chosen ones! (username-bound password)>"
+    "user": "<Username>"
 }
 ```